clintono1/pintos-project/doc/project3.md

 can be modified at the same time.
 We can do this by disabling interrupts for the `cache_get_block` and `cache_write_block` functions, and since they modify one sector at a time, this will make modifying a sector atomic and thus no race conditions will occur.
-Since cache entires are only evicted during these two function calls and they have interrupts disabled, an entry cannot be evicted while another file is actively reading or writing to it.
+Since cache entries are only evicted during these two function calls and they have interrupts disabled, an entry cannot be evicted while another file is actively reading or writing to it.
 Similarly, no other processes can also access the block as we are evicting a block and